ise-ethereum/insecure-ethereum-p2p-proxy/README.md

 ## Usage

+Install it to a local project (a directory that has a packages.json file):

     npm install ise-ethereum/insecure-ethereum-p2p-proxy
     ./node_modules/.bin/insecure-ethereum-p2p-proxy

+You could also install it globally, but since this is so experimental it doesn't seem worth that.

 Check out the tests for a connection example, or visit `localhost:8090/test.html` for an interactive in-browser test.